-As in Abouzaid \cite[5.38]{ab:ex} this space is equipped with a weighted Sobolev norm based on the decomposition of the section into a part constant on the neck and the difference on the neck corresponding to each edge $e \in \Edge_\black(\Gamma)$ described as follows.
+As in Abouzaid \cite[Equation (5.38)]{ab:ex} the first summand in \eqref{eq:om0cnu} is equipped with a weighted Sobolev norm based on the decomposition of the section into a part constant on the neck and the difference on the neck corresponding to each edge $e \in \Edge_\trop(\Gamma)$ described as follows.
 Denote by

-the coordinates on the neck region created by the gluing at the node corresponding to the edge $e \in \Edge_\black(\Gamma)$.
+the coordinates on the neck region created by the gluing at the node corresponding to the edge $e \in \Edge_\trop(\Gamma)$.
 Let

-be a {\em Sobolev weight}.
-Define a {\em Sobolev weight function}
+be a \em{Sobolev weight}.
+Define a \em{Sobolev weight function}